YashiroKun59/spacelock/README.md

 # DO NOT SHIP

 ## SpaceLock
-SpaceLock is an educationnal project made by a team of student during the year 2023.
+SpaceLock is an educational project made by a team of students during the year 2023.

 ## Warning